-Have you heard of the term Desktop automation?
+Have you heard of the term Desktop app test automation?
 Here’s what else you should know.

 First, let’s see what a Desktop application is: Most people believe that desktop applications barely survive in the face of the storm of web and mobile technologies.
 However, there are other reasons why desktop apps are chosen.
 These range from the simplicity of working offline and accessing huge knowledge libraries centered on workflows to giving users complete control and freedom over their computing jobs.

 As of 2021, the market value of desktop software was $2022.9 million.
 According to fortune business insights, the desktop software market size is to reach $5,994.8 million.
 This is because user interfaces are continuously improving, systems are strategically upgraded, and more sophisticated applications are required.
 The Covid-19 pandemic is frequently recognized as the primary reason for these changes.
 However, cultural trends also play a significant influence.
 Let’s first see what a desktop application is.

 A desktop app runs on a computer device such as a desktop or a laptop.
 They are typically limited by the hardware they run and may have strict hardware requirements for proper operation.